long ago ideas

 BofM - The Book of Mormon, an 1829 translation of ancient records of the indigenous inhabitants of ancient North America.
 The BofM describes how Jesus Christ visited these people shortly after his resurrection, thereby corroborating the Bible.

 JDT - the Joseph Didn't Translate theory that teaches Joseph never really translated anything.
-Instead, he just read words on a seer stone (SITH) provided by the MUST.
+Instead, he just read words on a seer stone (SITH) provided by the MIST.

 LDS - the Church of Jesus Christ of Latter-day Saints, which teaches that the Book of Mormon is the word of God comparable to the Bible and that there are living prophets today.

 M2C - the Mesoamerican/Two Cumorahs theory, which teaches that the prophets were wrong when they taught that the Hill Cumorah of Mormon 6:6 is in western New York.
+M2Cers say the New York Cumorah was a false tradition started by unknown early Latter-day Saints based on speculation, that Joseph Smith adopted it out of ignorance, and that all the prophets/apostles who reaffirmed the New York Cumorah merely expressed their opinions and were wrong, because the "real Cumorah" is somewhere in southern Mexico.
 See lettervii.com for more information.
+Also consult the websites of the citation cartel.

-MUST - the Mysterious Unknown Supernatural Translator, the entity that provided the text for Joseph to read off the hat.
+MIST - the Mysterious Incognito Supernatural Translator, the entity that provided the text for Joseph to read when he saw words that appeared on the stone in the hat (SITH).
 This is a recent fad among LDS intellectuals, based on the "finding" that the text in the Book of Mormon consists of Early Modern English dating to the 16th century.

 RLDS - The Reorganized Church of Jesus Christ of Latter-day Saints, recently renamed to Community of Christ.
 This is another church organization that teaches the Book of Mormon.